Why is Easter never on the same Sunday? - NewsBreak

 If you aren’t familiar, Easter is a Christian festivity that marks the resurrection of Jesus.
 It always falls on a Sunday during March or April.
 To understand why, you have to look skyward.

 “The date of Easter is determined by the moon.
-Easter always falls on the first Sunday after the first full moon after the vernal equinox,” said Kim Mandelkow, director of the Office for Worship with the Archdiocese of Milwaukee.Kansas City’s best Easter brunch options
+Easter always falls on the first Sunday after the first full moon after the vernal equinox,” says Kim Mandelkow, director of the Office for Worship with the Archdiocese of Milwaukee.Missouri bill would allow elections on transgender athletic bans

 This year, the first full moon after the vernal equinox (also known as the first day of spring, which is March 20) is on Saturday, April 16, putting this Easter Sunday on April 17.